test

 Farming Water Control by BJF

-BJC recognizes the critical importance of effective water management, as water is essential for sustaining life and vital for business operations.
-Berli Jucker Food (BJF) continues to educate farmers in northern Thailand on appropriate water management to improve water efficiency through various initiatives.
+BJC recognizes the critical importance of effective water management, as water is essential for sustainable life and important for business.
+Berli Jucker Food (BJF) continues to educate farmers in northern Thailand on appropriate water management to improve water efficiency through initiatives.
 Since its implementation in 2018, BJF's farming water control approach has become one of its main water management projects.
 This initiative focuses on reducing water usage on farms, particularly during the potato growing process.
 By accurately determining the water needs at each stage of growth, the project minimizes water waste.
 Additionally, this water control method helps protect overall potato yields.
 Since potatoes have shallow roots and low tolerance for water stress, this approach reduces the risk of crop rot due to overwatering.

 Crop rotation for reduced water consumption

-In 2024, BJF supports crop rotation among farmers, encouraging the cultivation of corn or other crops suitable to local conditions during periods when potatoes cannot be grown.
-Crop rotation improves soil quality, increases agricultural yields, reduces the need for fertilizers and chemicals, and lowers the risk of crop diseases.
-It also enhances soil biodiversity and helps retain soil moisture, which contributes to reduced water consumption in farming activities.
+In 2025, BJF continued to support crop rotation among farmers, encouraging the cultivation of corn or other crops suitable to local conditions during periods when potatoes cannot be grown.
+Crop rotation improves soil quality, increases agricultural yields, reduces the need for chemical fertilizers, and lowers the risk of crop diseases.
+It also improves soil biodiversity and helps to retain soil moisture, which contributes to reduced water consumption in farming activities.
 In addition, BJF promotes agroforestry to increase ecosystem resilience and maintain biodiversity, ensuring long-term sustainability of farming systems and the surrounding environment.

 Cooperative Farming System at BJF